wpeventmanager/event-listing/readme.txt

 === Event Listing ===

-Contributors: ashokdudhat
+Contributors: wpeventmanager
-Tags: one-column, two-columns, left-sidebar, right-sidebar, editor-style, featured-images, rtl-language-support, custom-background, custom-logo, custom-menu, featured-images, threaded-comments, translation-ready, blog, entertainment, portfolio
+Tags: entertainment, portfolio, e-commerce, one-column, two-columns, full-width-template, left-sidebar, right-sidebar, editor-style, custom-header, custom-background, custom-logo, custom-menu, custom-colors, rtl-language-support, featured-images, threaded-comments, translation-ready, sticky-post, microformats,theme-options
 Requires PHP: 4.7
 Requires at least: 4.6
 Tested up to: 5.4
 License: GNU General Public License v2 or later License URI: http://www.gnu.org/licenses/gpl-2.0.html

-A theme compatible with WP Event Manager plugin.
-This theme is also perfect for the blog and portfolio sites too.
 == Description ==

+Event Listing is a fast, fully customizable & beautiful WordPress theme suitable for any event, blog, portfolio, business website and WooCommerce storefront.
 A theme compatible with WP Event Manager plugin.
-This theme is also perfect for the blog and portfolio sites too.
+Also, It offers special features and templates so it works perfectly with all page builders like Elementor, Visual Composer, Beaver Builder, SiteOrigin, Divi, etc. Some of the other features: # Responsive # RTL #Translation Ready #SEO Friendly # WooCommerce Ready # Extendible with WP Event Manager addons # Regularly updated # Designed, Developed, Maintained & Supported by WP Event Manager’s dedicated team.
+Looking for a perfect base theme for event listing?
+Look no further.
+You can use an event listing theme for building any kind of event website!

 == Installation ==